 If the selected firms cross the first hurdle, an RFP is issued next.
 RFP’s for the most part are fill in the blank .xls sheets that have the personality of a brick.
 We’d not want to have to rely on these documents to help select the creative firm driving design work.

-During 2016 the Biondo Group participated in a RFP contest that had speculative work baked into its process.
+The Biondo Group recently participated in a RFP contest that had speculative work baked into its process.
 The prospective client was enterprise size, domestic and the project smack dab in the center of the Biondo Groups sweet spot: food packaging.